greatwhite1969/practical-machine-learning/test.md

 ```
 The results of this matrix confirm the OOB error.
-The 16 off-diagonal elements yield an
+The sum of the off-diagonal elements yields an
-out-of-sample error of 0.20%.
+out-of-sample error of 0.20% (0.0020 = 16 / 7846).

 # Apply Random Forest Model to Validation Dataset